channouze/p4backup/README.md

 # p4backup
-A small backup script for perforce instances
+A small backup script for perforce instances which does not require p4api.

+Supports checkpointing, verifying checkpoints, and archiving the whole depot.